matthewrossi/seapp/app/ShowcaseApp/README.md

 In this Use Case we show how to confine an Ad library into an ad-hoc process, with guarantees that it cannot abuse the access privileges granted to the whole application sandbox by the user.
-To do that, we deliberately inject, in the same process the library is executed, a malicious component (which is directly invoked by the library) that tries to capture the location when the permission ACCESS_FINE_LOCATION is granted to the app.
+To do so, we deliberately inject, in the same process the library is executed, a malicious component (which is directly invoked by the library) that tries to capture the location when the permission ACCESS_FINE_LOCATION is granted to the app.
+We show that when the policy module is enforced by SEApp, the malicious component cannot access the GPS coordinates.

-We show that when the policy module is enforced by SEApp, the malicious component cannot access the GPS co- ordinates.
-In our demonstration we used the UnityAds library only as it is a well known non-platform framework; the policy violating component is specifically injected by us for demo purposes.
+In our demonstration we used the UnityAds library as it is a well known non-platform ads framework.
+The policy violating component has been introduced by us for demo purposes.

 To test this use case, we need to access the location.
-Since the AOSP is not typically equipped with _real_ location providers, we need in some way to simulate it.
+Since the AOSP is not typically equipped with _real_ location providers, we need some way to simulate it.

 If you are using a physical device follow these steps:

 1. enable the developer options on your device
 2. enable the location
 3. install a mock location app, for example [FakeTraveler](https://github.com/mcastillof/FakeTraveler)
 4. in system settings, select the mock location app
 5. open the mock location app and enable (repeated) location changes
 6. start the Showcase app

 If you are using the emulator we recommend to send GPS location following these steps:

 1. start the emulator
 2. send GPS location changes via `adb` using the command `adb emu geo fix <longitude> <latitude>`
 3. start the Showcase app

 If you are using the emulator you could also connect to it via telnet and then send updates via console.